Pratham16112002/logseq/pages/Take & Not Take.md

 		- Greedy
 	- _actual solution_
 		- Try all possible ways
-		- which is not possible practically because we need to take
+		- which is not possible practically because we need to take care of lots of edge cases if we do so.
+	- _optimal solution_
+		-